 JULY 19 - 24, 2020

-practices of multimedia composition
+online reading comprehension strategies and practices of multimedia composition

-learning digital literacy in the school library
+approaches to integrating digital literacy into the school library

-the effective design and implementation of online learning
+design and implementation of online learning

 strategies for analyzing contemporary propaganda and "fake news"